LenShustek/readtape/README.txt

- AtoD_attachment.jpg    A photo showing how the analyzer connects to the drive example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew analog_front_end.pdf   The schematic of my original design for the A-to-D converter
+ AtoD_attachment.jpg    A photo showing how the analyzer connects to the drive example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew VCF_Aug2020_01.pdf     The slide show about the project

 ---READTAPE source code